 The library is one of the most powerful academic resources available to you, and this guide helps you get the most out of your library research by bringing together some of its most useful tools in an easy-to-use guide.
 It also provides you with tips on how to use them to your advantage.
 Don't let all the databases and tools at your disposal overwhelm you -- this guide and the librarians are here to help with all your research needs and questions!

 This section includes resources dealing with the beginning stages of the research process.
-This includes using library resources to explore your topic broadly, to locate initial sources to learn more about your topic, and to help you successfully complete your Engl 130 assignments, like the annotated bibliography.
+This includes using library resources to explore your topic broadly and to locate initial sources to learn more about your topic.

-In this section, you'll find tools and resources for obtaining local data about your topic, which you will specifically need for the proposal and mini-genre assignments.
-This section includes links and instructions for how to access data from scholarly sources, newspapers, government agencies, and other resources that compile local information.
+In this section, you'll find tools and resources for obtaining local information and data about a topic and learning about local initiatives.
+This section includes links and instructions for how to access newspapers, government agencies, and other free internet sources that compile local information.